Sheffield-Theoretical-Chemistry/ccrepo_utility/README.md

    - MOLPRO

+The following formats can be read into a ccRepo basis:

+   - MOLPRO

 ## Installation

 You can install a local copy in a fresh environment from the top-level directory by running